Gizra/Gizra-Way-Book/approach_data_structure_task.md

 Question 1: Can one `article` be written in more than one `topic`?
 Yes, that is the requirement.

 Question 2 (the Million Question): Can and should one single `article` refer to a million `topic`?
-This is where the reality should help us dictate the answer.
+This is where reality dictates the answer.
 While in theory an article could reference a million topics, we know that this won't be the case.
 A typical article (blog post) will probably have a single or few topics.
-So, it is safe to say, that based on the limitation which is derived from the fact we are building _real_ sites and not answering academic papers, we can safely say that the `article` refers to the `topic`.
+So, it is safe to say, that based on the limitation which is derived from the fact we are building _real_ sites and not answering academic papers, the `article` refers to the `topic`.

 ![](5a.jpg)

 ### Advanced requirements

 Up until now nothing was too complicated.
 Even if you are not a web developer, you are probably comfortable with the above logic.
-You might be tempted to think that the below requirements require some deep understanding of computer science.
-They don't!
+You may be tempted to think that the below scenerio will require some deep understanding of computer science.
+It doesn't!

-The simplicity and logic presnted can assist us even with the next scenarios:
+The above logic can assist us even with the next scenarios:

 > We are going to build a Premium Website that contains articles.
 People can sign-up and register to one or more topics of interest.
 Registering to a topic means that they can read articles that belong to it.

-In the above example we cheated a bit since we have called the `user` entity an `author`.
-But it's a real user.
-It's very rare of a site not to have a user, since, well you know - we, the people, are still important.
+In this scenerio, we can use the general word for the people who use the system - `user`.
+In the previous scenerio we called the `user` entity by the more specific name `author`.

-Question 1: Does a `user` have a relationship with a `topic`?
-Yes, they do.
+We know that the `user` has a relationship with a `topic` so we draw a line between them.

+Question 1: asked in both directions
 Can a `user` register for more than one `topic`?
 Can a `topic` be chosen by more than one `user`?